Denver skyline (taken at SVP 2004)

 - Luis Alvarez

 As I have spent a significant portion of my career in palaeontology harvesting the literature for primarily morphological cladistic matrices of fossil taxa I am trying to avoid duplicated efforts by making them available here.
 The majority of these concern Mesozoic dinosaurs as the initital list stemmed from the dinosaur supertree project.
 However, I am trying to broaden the phylogenetic scope and still have a large number of matrices on my hard-drive that I hope will steadily appear here.

 There are, of course, huge gaps.
 So if you would like to donate a file or notify me of a paper I have missed then just email me.
 Similarly, if you want all of the files for a meta-analytical project please email me and I can get you access to a dropbox account that will make your life easier and save my bandwidth.

-Aside from the numerous authors who have given me copies of there NEXUS/TNT files I am indebted to Dan Cashmore, Armin Elsler, Mickey Mortimer, and Ross Mounce for pointing out studies I had missed.
+Aside from the numerous authors who have given me copies of there NEXUS/TNT files I am indebted to Dan Cashmore, Armin Elsler, Mickey Mortimer, Ross Mounce, and Winston Wilson for pointing out studies I had missed.
 I have also raided pre-existing online resources for some of the matrices, including: TreeBASE, Cladestore and the now defunct personal page of Pete Wagner.

 Key to files:

 - NEXUS - Matrix in #NEXUS format

 - MPT(s) - Most parsimonious trees (in Newick format)

 - (1) - First most parsimonious tree (in Newick format)

 - SC - Strict consensus tree of the above (in Newick format)